2ndSightLab/ai-tracker/mistake-tracker.md

 # 2026-08-23

 Too many mistakes to log.
 Just need to get done.
 Got all the parallel processing mostly to a working state a couple of days ago.
-Seeing a couple of wonky issues but mostly solid.
+Seeing a couple of wonky issues but pretty much solid.

 # 2026-08-18 4:24PM